-Located on the traditional unceded territories of the Squamish, Musqueam, and Tsleil- Waututh First Nations, the area once known as Paueru Gai1 has seen an ebb and flow of Japanese Canadian culture since the late 19th century.
-In 1877 the first groups of Japanese immigrants to Canada started what would eventually become a uniquely Japanese Canadian community around the Hastings Mill and Waterfront in today’s Downtown Eastside (DTES).
+The area once known as Paueru Gai (Powell Street), has seen an ebb and flow of Japanese Canadian culture since the late 19th century.
+In 1877 the first groups of Japanese immigrants to Canada started what would eventually become a uniquely Japanese Canadian community around the Hastings Mill and Waterfront in today’s Downtown Eastside located on the traditional unceded territories of the Squamish, Musqueam, and Tsleil- Waututh First Nations.

-Following the forced removal and wartime internment of all Japanese descendants, Paueru Gai experienced a period of neighbourhood vacancy and economic downturn.
+Following the 1942 forced removal of all Japanese descendants, Paueru Gai experienced a period of neighbourhood vacancy and economic downturn.
 After the war, returning Japanese Canadian residents settled again in Vancouver, or elsewhere in areas such as Steveston.
 For Japanese Canadians who returned to Vancouver, the Vancouver Japanese Language School served as an important centre of Japanese culture.

-In recent decades, the Powell st. area has grown multiculturally as a heart of the Downtown Eastside (DTES).
+In recent decades, the Paueru Gai Area has grown multiculturally as a heart of the Downtown Eastside.
 In the 1970s, a collection of efforts emerged to honour Japanese Canadian history in the neighbourhood.

-1 Since the removal of Japanese Canadian residents from the Powell St. area, various titles have been attributed to the distinctly Japanese neighbourhood of the past.
+Since the removal of Japanese Canadian residents from the Powell Street Area, various titles have been attributed to the distinctly Japanese neighbourhood of the past.
 Paueru Gai, literally translated as Powell Street, was commonly used by area residents in pre-internment years.
 Since the war, various groups have used names such as Japantown and its literal Japanese translation, Nihonmachi, to describe the historical neighbourhood though those terms were rarely used by residents themselves.